ComputerKitty/TigerlilyFlower/README.md

 - i'm Hispanic
 - i'm a gus and bluey kinnie
 - I May black out sometime's so please be patient with me
-- my fav color is red and my fav fruits are rambutan and blackberrie's ^^
+- my fav color is red and my fav fruits are rambutan and blackberries ^^